Yuanjiawaornis: Size and distinguishing characteristics

 Yuanjiawaornis is a remarkably large species.
-Most enantiornithines are sparrow- or starling-sized birds, but Yuanjiawaornis must have had a wingspan of nearly half a metre.
+Most enantiornitheans are sparrow- or starling-sized birds, but Yuanjiawaornis must have had a wingspan of nearly half a metre.
 The femur has a length of forty-three millimetres.
-That makes the species about the same size as Zhouornis and only slightly smaller than Pengornis, considered to be a giant among the Chinese enantiornithines from the Lower Cretaceous.
+That makes the species about the same size as Zhouornis and only slightly smaller than Pengornis, considered to be a giant among the Chinese enantiornitheans from the Lower Cretaceous.

 No autapomorphies, unique derived features of Yuanjiawaornis, could be determined.
 However, there was an unusual combination of non-unique characteristics.
 The body size is large.
 The wings and hindlimbs are roughly the same length.
 The synsacrum shows a longitudinal groove on the underside instead of ridges.
-The last vertebra of the sacrum has robust and long lateral protrusions, rather than the penultimate vertebra.
+The last vertebra of the sacrum has robust and long lateral processes, rather than the penultimate vertebra.
 The scapula has a processus acromialis that tapers obliquely to the front and above.
 The lateral edge of the coracoid is straight instead of convex.
 The branches of the wishbone turn towards each other, tapering instead of running parallel with a widening.
-The sternum has an oval profile, while the outer posterior protrusions are slightly widened at their tip instead of having an angular profile or strongly widened protrusions.
+The sternum has an oval profile, while the outer posterior processes are slightly widened at their tip instead of having an angular profile or being strongly widened processes.
 The head of the humerus is flat rather than convex or concave.
-The deltopectoral crest of the humerus passes downward gradually into the shaft rather than abruptly.
+The deltopectoral crest of the humerus gradually merges with the shaft downward rather than abruptly.

 Skeleton

 The fossil preserves seven vertebrae.
-These have spinous processes with tips touching each other.
+These have neural processes with tips touching each other.
 The sacrum is fully fused to a synsacrum that has been detached from the fossil and is clearly visible from the underside.
-Its convex anterior facet is wider than that of the middle sacral vertebrae, but the latter is not extremely transverse.
-The authors pay special attention to the fact that while in older theropods the middle of the sacrum is widened to bear the weight, it is narrower in enantiornithines.
+Its convex anterior facet is wider than that of the middle sacral vertebrae, but the latter is not extremely transversely pinched.
+The authors pay special attention to the fact that while in older theropods the middle of the sacrum is widened to bear the weight, it is narrower in enantiornitheans.
 The synsacrum has a sharp longitudinal groove over its entire underside.
-The lateral protrusion of the posterior sacral vertebrae is robust but not extreme.
-The base of the tail consists of six amphictic "free" vertebrae with long lateral protrusions directed backwards.
-The tip is fused into a short tapering pygostyle.
+The lateral proces of the posterior sacral vertebrae is robust but not extremely so.
+The base of the tail consists of six amphicoelous "free" vertebrae with long lateral processes directed backwards.
+The tip of the tail is fused into a short tapering pygostyle.

 On the scapula, the processus acromialis is angled upwards instead of running in line with the blade, if the element is held horizontally, as was indeed the case in the living animal.
-The protrusion is about as long as the shoulder joint facet.
+The process is about as long as the shoulder joint facet.
 On the wishbone, the branches make an angle of 45° with each other, whereas 60° is normal for relatives.
 Because the outer edge of each branch is hollowed out, the branches are much narrower at the top than at the bottom; in some relatives this is the other way round.
-The thin upper edges continue over the hypocleidium so that this protrusion has a cross-section like an inverted T.
+The thin upper rims continue over the hypocleidium so that this process has a cross-section like an inverted T.